Set Up Your Hardware with Square for Restaurants

 Set Up Hardware for Restaurants

-To set up hardware from the Restaurants app:
+To set up hardware from the Restaurants POS app:

-Open the app and tap Account > Setup Hardware.
-If you are using Square Register, tap Utilities and Settings.
+Using an iPad on Square Stand, tap Account > Setup Hardware.
+On Square Register, tap Utilities and Settings.

-With the exception of the Square Reader, which connects through the Restaurants app, all other Bluetooth devices will need to be connected through your iPad settings.
+With the exception of the Square Reader, which connects through the Square for Restaurants POS app, all other Bluetooth devices will need to be connected through your iPad settings.
 Read more about setting up hardware with your iPad.

 Note: Bluetooth only works with iPads and is not compatible with Square Register at this time.

 Most restaurants need to print specific menu items to separate printers.
-For example, if an order has both drinks and appetizers, you can set up a bar printer to receive drinks, and a kitchen printer to receive appetizers.
+For example, if an order has both drinks and appetisers, you can set up a bar printer to receive drinks and a kitchen printer to receive appetisers.

-Once you’ve connected your supported printer, you can create a printer station to start routing categories to separate printers:
+Once you’ve connected your supported printer, you can create a printer station to start routing categories to separate printers.
+To do so from your Square for Restaurants POS app:

-Log in to your Square for Restaurants app and tap Account > Setup Hardware.
-If using Square Register, tap Utilities and Settings. on the bottom of your screen.
+Tap Account > Setup Hardware.
+On Square Register, tap Utilities > Settings on the bottom of your screen.

 Select Create Printer Station.

-Under Print From This Device, you can choose Receipt, Bills, and Reporting print options — as well as Order Tickets (tickets containing food & beverage orders), Order Ticket Stubs (numbered tickets for Quick Service Restaurants), and Voided Tickets.
+Under Print From This Device, you can choose Receipt, Bills, and Reports, Order Tickets (tickets containing food & beverage orders), or Order Ticket Stubs (numbered tickets for Quick Service Restaurants).

-Scroll down and enable categories you’d like to send to this printer station.
+Scroll down and toggle on Automatically Print Receipt if you want receipts printed out automatically, and enable categories you’d like to send to this printer station.

 Printer Station Troubleshooting